How to Stop a Dog from Barking at Everything

 Lunch Break Visits

 Depending on your job, you may be able to stop home for your lunch break to let your dog out and give them some attention.
-You can train and play a few minutes to help your dog relax and settle down for a nice mid-day nap.
+You can train and play for a few minutes to help your dog relax and settle down for a nice mid-day nap.

 Depending on the severity of your dog's behaviour when home alone, training out bad habits like excessive barking can take several amounts of time.
 Remember that barking is the symptom, not the cause, so your dog will need a unique training system that works for both you and them.